 In today's post, Jason shows how to transfer a screen printed image to a clay slab.
 An extra cool thing about this clip from The Graphic Pot is that Jason shows how you can hand color various parts of your ceramic screen print in a technique comparable to monoprinting.
 Have a look! - Jennifer Poellot Harnetty, editor

-This clip was excerpted from Jason's video, The Graphic Pot, which is available in the Ceramic Arts Network Shop.
+This clip was excerpted from Jason's video, The Graphic Pot.

 Creating Newsprint Monoprint Transfers